staticapps/staticapps.org/articles/front-end-error-handling.md

 The most important takeaway for error handling is that **you need to do it.** Any step towards informing the user when something goes wrong is a good one.
 Even an `alert()` box is better than a silent failure.
-Remember, your application's user experience encompasses the everything, not just the golden path.
+Remember, your application's user experience encompasses everything, not just the golden path.